Young People Who Self-Harm: A Guide For School Staff

 What is self-harm? – Talking about mental health In this video from Mind, four individuals – Zainab, Lechelle, Debbie and Ben – openly share their

-A helpful guide to understanding some of the reasons for self-harm.
+Download PDF Resource A helpful guide to understanding some of the reasons for self-harm.
 There are many reasons someone might self-harm.
-Those reasons can change over time.
-What
+Those reasons can change

-A guide to understanding self-harm, for you or someone you care about.
+Download PDF Resource A guide to understanding self-harm, for you or someone you care about.
 Please be aware this resource mentions ways people harm themselves.
-What do we mean
+What

-A calm, clear checklist for responding to disclosures or concerns.
+Download PDF Resource A calm, clear checklist for responding to disclosures or concerns.
 1. Communication is Key Take a breath before responding.
-Speak slowly and gently.
-You don’t
+Speak slowly and